lipskiyp/fastapi_template/README.md

 ## Overview

-The project implements a scalable asynchronous FastAPI backend for a messenger application with OAuth JWT Bearer user authentication flow.
-New users can be created and authenticated via the API.
+The project implements a scalable asynchronous FastAPI backend for a messenger application with PostgreSQL DBMS, SQLAlchemy ORM and Alembic migrations.
+New users can be created and authenticated via OAuth JWT Bearer authentication flow.
 Authenticated users can create new multi-user message threads and send/receive messages to/from other users.

-The project architecture can easily be modified and extended for any other REST API service.
+Project's architecture can easily be adapted and extended to any FastAPI application in very short time.

 ## Core Technologies